Astromer 2: Introduction

 In this paper, we present Astromer 2, an improved version of our original model.
 For consistency, we use the same dataset from our initial publication and compare our latest model in classification task.
 Additionally, we delve into the embedding vectors and attention weights to better understand the model’s capabilities and performance as used in other works \citep{10.1093/mnras/stab2588}.

-In this work, Sect. \ref{sec:astromer0} describes the main characteristics of the original version of Astromer, namely Astromer 1.
-Section \ref{sec:astromer1} introduces the improvements to the model.
+In this work, Section \ref{sec:astromer0} revisits the main characteristics of the original version of Astromer, namely Astromer 1.
+While a detailed explanation is available in our previous paper, we dedicate a significant portion of this section to reiterating its architecture for several key reasons.
+Firstly, much of the formulation of Astromer 2 is fundamentally built upon the principles of Astromer 1.
+Secondly, in response to community questions and to reflect our own improved understanding of its internal processes, we have rewritten the description of the architecture in a clearer and more concise manner.
+With this enhanced explanation, we aim for this paper to be self-contained, allowing readers to fully comprehend our work without referencing the previous publication.
+Section \ref{sec:astromer1} then introduces the improvements that define the new model.
 Sections \ref{sec:data} and \ref{sec:results} describe the data and the main results of this work, respectively.
-Finally, Sect. \ref{sec:conclusion} outlines the main findings and conclusions.
+Finally, Section 6 outlines the main findings and conclusions.